wp-plugins/windowpress/readme.txt

 The ultimate plugin for making website management faster and more efficient.

 == Description ==
 Are your tired of switching back and forth between frontend and backend of your website?
 Or maybe you sometimes end up with too many browser tabs opened.
-If you are looking for a plugin to speed up your website management tasks and improve your efficiency, you've come to the right place.
+If you are looking for a plugin to speed up your website management tasks and improve your efficiency, you are in the right place.

 [youtube https://www.youtube.com/watch?v=RyluYf_MnIY]